Jake McCarthy Player Props: Diamondbacks vs. Angels

 Jake McCarthy At The Plate

-- McCarthy is batting .250 with four doubles, four triples, two home runs and 14 walks.
+- McCarthy is hitting .247 with four doubles, four triples, two home runs and 15 walks.

-- McCarthy is batting .412 during his last games and is riding a six-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.